 The potential financial loss arising from the reduction in the value of the investment portfolio due to changes in prices of equities, mutual funds and equity-linked capital market instruments.
-The Company's exposure to equity risk is immaterial because holdings in underlying equity securities are not significant.
+The Company's exposure to equity risk is limited to its holdings in underlying securities within the equity ETF which makes up approximately 2.4% of the investment portfolio.